Luka-D/Quantum-Lights-Out/README.md

 ## Latest Modifications Made (By Eddie, for Approval)
   - Added the ability to specify custom grids to be solved.
 This is implemented using a simple file that the user can edit in a 3x3 format.
   - Switch between LEDs and SenseHat depending on hardware available.
+This is done using the `env_detection` module